Free Missouri Power of Attorney Forms (9 Types) – PDF | Word

 Governing Laws

-The primary law regarding the Missouri power of attorney is governed by 404.800, et seq.
-Durable Power of Attorney for Health Care.
+The primary law regarding it is governed by 404.800, et seq.
+Durable POA for Health Care.
 These statutes define “durable” and explain all of the requirements for the proceedings and their limitations.

 Specific to the State of Missouri, no agent is allowed to authorize the withholding or withdrawal of “artificially supplied nutrition and hydration”.
 In other words, an agent is not legally able to choose to reject life support.

-According to the State of Missouri, all durable power of attorneys must be signed, dated, and include a provision that states how the form will be durable throughout incapacitation.
+According to the State of Missouri, all durable POAs must be signed, dated, and include a provision that states how the form will be durable throughout incapacitation.

-The laws also dictate that the power of attorneys can be revoked at any time if the principal can communicate that wish.
+The laws also dictate that it can be revoked at any time if the principal can communicate that wish.
 Therefore, the POA becomes invalid as soon as the principal conveys their intent.

 Different Types of POA

-Following are 9 of Missouri’s most common power of attorney forms.
+Following are 9 of Missouri’s most common forms.

 Free Downloadable Missouri Durable (Statutory) Power of Attorney Form as Word Format